-If I could, I would make this book mandatory reading for school kids.
+I would make this book mandatory reading for school kids if I could.
 A thoroughly put together guide offering everything and more you need to know about the villain itself – all types of plastic that can end up being a microplastic pollutant: from the history to the legislation, from properties and degradation info for each type of plastic to their interaction with toxins, from the biological impact (spoiler: direct human health impact, aka impact on Your Health) to the techniques of identification and separation.

 Junk Raft: An Ocean Voyage and a Rising Tide of Activism to Fight Plastic Pollution (2017)

 By Marcus Eriksen